-It had been 12 years and you know there was a point where the pain did go away.
+And you know, there was a point where the pain did go away.

 I started doing yoga like four times a week and after like two months it went away and then something happened and we had to stop going to that studio.

-And so after a few months living with it, it was almost worse too because I had been pain free for a little bit and I was like, no, I’m back here.
+And so after a few months living with it was almost worse too because I had been pain-free for a little bit and I was like no I’m back here.